Help for Rural Fire Departments

-Departments must first submit an application to be considered for FEPP equipment.
+Departments must first submit an application online to be considered for FEPP equipment.
 The application will be valid for two years.
 At the end of that time, a new application is necessary for the department to remain in the system.

 Most items loaned in the FEPP program are from military installations, with trucks suitable for conversion to tankers or pumpers being preferred.
 Other common items on loan include generators, pumps, firehoses, breathing apparatus, and personal protective clothing.
 Power units can be used to provide emergency lighting at fires or to keep radio base stations functioning, and water trailers can be converted for use as lavatories for larger incidents.

 The Volunteer Fire Assistance (VFA) program (formerly Rural Community Fire Protection) was founded in 1975.
 Each year, the Indiana Division of Forestry receives federal VFA funds that are then allocated to rural and volunteer fire departments.
-The program’s goal is to provide financial assistance to organize, train and equip fire departments in rural areas and communities to prevent and suppress fires.
+The program’s goal is to provide financial assistance to organize, train, and equip fire departments in rural areas and communities to prevent and suppress fires.

 The VFA program defines a rural fire department as a recognized fire protection organization providing primary fire protection to a specific rural area or rural community.
 A rural community may be unincorporated or it may be an incorporated city, town, or other entity having a population of 10,000 or less.
-A city having a population of over 10,000 may qualify for VFA funding if the fire department also protects a separate rural area or community.
-In the case of a community department with a population greater than 10,000 that also protects a separate rural area or community, the VFA funds may only be used to protect the rural entity.
+A city having a population of more than 10,000 may qualify for VFA funding if the fire department also protects a separate rural area or community.
+In the case of a community department with a population greater than 10,000 that also protects a separate rural area or community, the VFA funds may be used to protect only the rural entity.

-For more information or to receive an application for the Volunteer Fire Assistance Program contact Crystal M. Hunt at (765) 342-4701, or email mailto:chunt@dnr.IN.gov
+For more information for the Volunteer Fire Assistance program, contact Mark Huter, Assistant State Fire Coordinator, at 765-792-4654 or mhuter@dnr.IN.gov.